seancrossettie/ASSIGNMENT-figma-101/README.md

 ## Get Started
 - Clone this repo to your exercises directory
-- Update the Readme with the items below
+- Update the Readme with the rquirements below

 ## Assignment